A blockchain is often seen as just another . Is it true? What are the differences between the two and which one is better?

 - Multiple User Interfaces and Customization

-Traditional s can be modified and customized by the administrator depending on the requirements.
-It can also be distributed to various locations in which the data can be merged to a master for queries and reports.
+Traditional databases can be modified and customized by the administrator depending on the requirements.
+It can also be distributed to various locations in which the data can be merged into a master database for queries and reports.
 This gives more liberty for developers to create customized applications that are user-friendly.

 - Easy Maintenance

-The centralized nature of s makes it easier to manage and maintain the data.
-Typically, s are designed for both high-volume transactions and data analytics.
+The centralized nature of databases makes it easier to manage and maintain the data.
+Typically, databases are designed for both high-volume transactions and data analytics.
 The system has long been tested for such operations, thus making it more reliable.

 - Data Backups

 The system provides backup and recovery systems that can add a layer of security to the data.
 Some databases also use an automatic backup of data so it's protected from hardware and software failures or other technical issues.